 - Tenant Panel Meetings tenants can join the panel which provides tenants with the opportunity to inform how we deliver services.
-We actively promote the Tenants Panel in our newsletters and while engaging with tenants.
 Tenants are involved with giving feedback on various aspects of what we do including repairs and maintenance, allocations, estate management, anti-social behaviour, rent management, customer service and annual reviews to rent and service charges.
 The panel will provide their views on policies when they are due for review.
-They also influence the design of key publications such as the Annual Report and Landlord Report and help plan community events. - New Tenant Visits carried out by the Housing Management Team normally six weeks after tenants have moved into their new tenancy.
+They also influence the design of key publications such as the Annual Report and Landlord Report and help plan community events.
+We actively promote the Tenants Panel in our newsletters and while engaging with tenants.
+This also enables the Co-operative to carry out a level of succession planning for the Tenant Panel. - New Tenant Visits carried out by the Housing Management Team normally six weeks after tenants have moved into their new tenancy.
 There are questions asked around how they found the standard of their new home, repairs and the allocations process.
-The outcomes are used to make any improvements to our service. - Outgoing calls to tenants to seek 10% tenant feedback following the completion of a repair.
+The outcomes are used to make any improvements to our service. - Outgoing calls to tenants to seek at least 10% tenant feedback following the completion of a repair.
 This also enables us to assess satisfaction levels and inform service development. - Policy consultations we seek tenants views on local issues, capital works programmes, environmental works and policy reviews relating to repairs and maintenance, allocations, estate management, anti-social behaviour, rent management and customer service.
 We also consult with tenants on annual reviews to rent and service charges. - Post-inspection visits are carried out after planned maintenance is carried out to a property i.e. replacement kitchens, bathrooms etc. The visit is to ensure works have been carried out by our contractor to the correct specification.
 A satisfaction survey is also conducted with the tenant to assess satisfaction levels.
 This also helps inform future planned maintenance works. - Tenant Satisfaction Surveys which are carried out three-yearly.
 The survey is carried out by an independent consultant who is impartial and provides robust data.
 A range of questions are asked about our service which feeds into our Annual Return on the Charter (ARC).
 It enables us to assess satisfaction levels in relation to service and implement any changes to improve our service where possible. - Community outreach we strive to attend community events organised by partners in the area.
 This enables the Co-operative to increase visibility in the community and receive feedback in a less formal environment.